codatio/codat-docs/docs/supplier-enablement/guides/analyze-spend.md

 ![An image of the Relationship Manager Portal user interface highlighting the option to request financial information](/img/supplier-enablement/0066-se-rm-portal-request-data.png)

-In the pop-up window, you can choose to request:

-- **Financials**, which include a profit and loss statement and a balance sheet statement enriched with our [categorization](/lending/features/financial-statements-overview#categorized-financial-accounts) feature.
+In the pop-up window, select the **Spend analysis** tickbox to ask your client for accounts payable and supplier information to the level of individual transactions, payment methods, terms, etc. You can also choose to request **Financials**, which include a profit and loss statement and a balance sheet statement enriched with our [categorization](/lending/features/financial-statements-overview#categorized-financial-accounts) feature.
-- **Spend analysis**, which includes accounts payable and supplier information to the level of individual transactions, payment methods, terms, etc.

 ![An image of the Relationship Manager Portal user interface with the request financials window open](/img/supplier-enablement/0064-se-rm-portal-financials-request.png)

-Select the applicable data types and click **Request**.
+Next, click **Request**.
 This will display an email preview that will be sent to the contact email address you listed for the company.
 Click **Request information** to confirm the sending of the email.

 You will see a confirmation message once the email is sent.

 ![An image of the Relationship Manager Portal user interface with the email preview window open](/img/supplier-enablement/0065-se-rm-portal-email-preview.png)

-## Download financial data
+## Download spend data

 ### Check data status

-When your customer receives the information request email, they will click the link in the message and go through an authorization process to allow you to access their financial and spend details.
+When your customer receives the information request email, they will click the link in the message and go through an authorization process to allow you to access their spend details.

 Once they authorize the access, you will see their status change to _Available_.
 When that happens, you are ready to download the data they shared.